galicae/python-novice/episodes/07-dictionaries.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- A list stores many values in a single structure.
+- A dictionary stores many values as key-value pairs.
-- Use an item's index to fetch it from a list.
+- Use the key of a value to fetch it from a dictionary.
-- Lists' values can be replaced by assigning to them.
+- Dictionaries' values can be replaced by assigning to them.
-- Appending items to a list lengthens it.
+- Setting a value to a key will update it, if it exists, or create it, if it doesn't.
-- Use `del` to remove items from a list entirely.
+- Use `del` to remove items from a dictionary entirely.
-- The empty list contains no values.
+- The empty dictionary contains no key/value pairs.
-- Lists may contain values of different types.
+- Dictionaries may contain keys and values of different types.
-- Character strings can be indexed like lists.
-- Character strings are immutable.
-- Indexing beyond the end of the collection is an error.
+- Trying to use indices to summon key/value pairs is an error.

 ::::::::::::::::::::::::::::::::::::::::::::::::::